Dynatrace/obslab-log-problem-detection/docs/introduce-change.md

 Wait for the problem to appear.

-You can also open the `my-otel-demo-cartservice` Service screen to monitor for failures.
+You can also open the `cart` Service screen to monitor for failures.

 * Press `ctrl + k`.
 Search for `Services`
-* Open the services app + navigate to the `my-otel-demo-cartservice`
+* Open the services app + navigate to the `cart`
 * Monitor the `Failed requests` chart

 <div class="grid cards" markdown>